Patrick Mago: Early career

 In 2015, Mago moved into Canberra's NRL squad, but spent the season playing for their feeder club, Mounties, in the New South Wales Cup.
 After being released at the end of the season, Mago spent the 2016 pre-season with North Queensland on a train and trial contract and eventually earned a two-year NRL contract with the club.
 He spent the season playing for the North Queensland feeder club, the Mackay Cutters in the Queensland Cup.

+North Queensland Cowboys

 2017

 After starting the season with the Northern Pride, Mago made his first grade debut for North Queensland in their Round 23 game against Penrith.

-In October, he signed with the Cowboys' Queensland rivals, the Brisbane Broncos.
+Brisbane Broncos

 2018

+Ahead of 2018, he signed with the Cowboys' Queensland rivals, the Brisbane Broncos.
 Mago made 12 appearances for Brisbane in the 2018 NRL season including the club's elimination final loss against St. George at Suncorp Stadium.